Le0X8/yourls-api-action-list/readme.md

-# Plugin for YOURLS 1.6+: Custom API Action (list all keywords)
+# Plugin for YOURLS 1.6+: Custom API Action (list all keywords & URLs)

 This plugin adds a custom API action at `list` to show all keywords used:

 ## Sample result

-Using a URL such as `https://alfa.bravo/yourls-api.php?username=charlie&password=delta&action=list&format=json`:
+Using a URL such as `https://leox.li/yourls-api.php?signature=1002a612b4&action=list&format=json`:

 ```json
 {